jkphl/generator-clearphp/README.md

 |-- .travis.yml
 ```

-Please be aware that **the generator doesn't create a repository on Github** for you — you'll have to do that manually prior to running the generator.
+Please be aware that **the generator doesn't create a remote repository on Github**.
+You'll have to do that manually prior to running the generator.
 The generator will ask you for the Github repository URL.
 You can provide either the SSH or the HTTPS repository URL here.

 #### Files & directories